 The Rensselaer County Highway Department is committed to integrity and focused on values that strive for continuous improvement.

-The Departments challenge is to provide the public with a safe, durable transportation system and to do so while improving the quality of developed and natural communities – cities, towns and villages; parks and historic places; scenery; water and wildlife – the whole of the 665 Square miles we support.
+The Department's challenge is to provide the public with a safe, durable transportation system and to do so while improving the quality of developed and natural communities, the whole of the 665 Square miles we support, including:

-For detailed street maps of Rensselaer County municipalities, please click here.
+For detailed street maps of Rensselaer County municipalities, please visit our GIS Mapping page.

-Officials from the Rensselaer County, New York State Department of Transportation, New York State Police, and the Associated General Contractors want to stress the importance of safe driving through construction work zones.
-Nearly two thousand men and women are on the job in work zones in Region One, an eight-county area including Albany, Essex, Greene, Rensselaer, Saratoga, Schenectady, Warren and Washington Counties with a population of nearly a million people.
+Officials from the Rensselaer County, New York State Department of Transportation (NYS DOT), New York State Police, and the Associated General Contractors want to stress the importance of safe driving through construction work zones.
+Nearly two thousand men and women are on the job in work zones in Region One, an area with a population of nearly a million people including the following eight counties:

 With construction occurring, one of Rensselaer Counties concerns is impacting traffic.
 Some of the work on interstates and major roads can be done at night with the help of the State Police.
 We understand that there are minor tie-ups at times, but it would be much worse if the work were done during the day.
 The majority of the daytime work is done in the off-peak hours in the off-peak direction.

-NYS DOT Highway Advisory Radio: 1610 AM provides information for a I-87 and I-90 in this area.
+NYS DOT Highway Advisory Radio: 1610 am provides information for Interstate 87 and Interstate 90 in this area.